container-storage-interface/spec/spec.md

   // section on how to use this field. map<string, string> secrets = 5 [(csi_secret) = true];

-  // Attributes of the volume to publish.
+  // Attributes of the volume to stage.
 This field is OPTIONAL and
   // MUST match the attributes of the `Volume` identified by
   // `volume_id`.
   map<string, string> volume_attributes = 6;